-In order to better serve you, the SAWC Abstract Team has put together a list of frequently asked questions (FAQs) and detailed abstract submission guidelines.
+In order to better serve you, the SAWC Abstract Team has put together a list of frequently asked questions (FAQs) we are often asked by the abstract contacts/authors.
+Please review our FAQs and abstract guidelines before contacting the SAWC Abstract Team with questions.

 Abstract Presenter Guidelines